External Affairs Minister Jaishankar meets Singapore's senior ministers on visit to city-state | Politics

 - Singapore

-External Affairs Minister S Jaishankar on Thursday met senior ministers of Singapore and discussed ways to strengthen the partnership between India and the city-state.
+External Affairs Minister S Jaishankar on Thursday met senior ministers of Singapore, including his counterpart and the defence minister, and discussed ways to strengthen the strategic partnership between India and the city-state.

+Jaishankar, who arrived here on Wednesday for a three-day visit, held ''productive discussions'' with Singapore's Foreign Minister Vivian Balakrishnan.

+''Productive discussions with an important strategic partner.
+Thank FM @VivianBala for hosting me this evening.
+Singapore's perspectives are always valuable,'' Jaishankar tweeted.

 ''Glad to meet @Tharman_s, Singapore Senior Minister and Coordinating Minister for Social Policies.
 Good discussion on the international economic situation,'' Jaishankar tweeted.